top of page

 • Cancel culture in media and the academy

-Housing will be provided at Courtyard Marriott Bethesda Chevy Chase, 5520 Wisconsin Avenue, Chevy Chase, MD.
-Students will be issued a stipend for meals not provided by the AHI, as well as metro tickets for transportation in DC, but they will be responsible for travel to and from Washington, DC.The AHI does have a modest amount of funds available to support disadvantaged students.
-For information about support for travel expenses to and from Washington DC. contact AHI President Robert Paquette at bob@theahi.org.
+Housing is provided at Courtyard Marriott Bethesda Chevy Chase, 5520 Wisconsin Avenue, Chevy Chase, MD.
+Students are issued a stipend for meals not provided by the AHI, as well as metro tickets for transportation in DC.

 For the first five years, funding was provided by the Bradley Foundation.
 The 2022 program, and now the 2023 program, have been made possible by a generous grant from the Diana Davis Spencer Foundation.